 The Acadian Timberlands are protected from insects, disease and fire through co-operative efforts amongst other large landowners and provincial and state agencies.
 In New Brunswick, the government is the lead agency for forest protection efforts.
 The cooperative efforts have led to the formation of Forest Protection Limited.
-Forest Protection Limited provides surveillance and direct action in the event of a fire or infestation, and is funded by the government of New Brunswick and Crown licensees.
+Forest Protection Limited provides surveillance and direct action in the event of a fire or infestation, and is funded by the Government of New Brunswick, Crown licensees and large industrial freehold timberlands owners.
 The New Brunswick Timberlands are a member of Forest Protection Limited.
 In Maine, the Maine Forest Service acts in a similar manner, providing expertise and resources in the field of forest resource protection, suppression and investigation of fires that threaten Maine's forest.
 Fire surveillance and suppression activities in Maine are funded by large landowners through a special tax.